stubbulon5/ofxAquamarine/ReadMe.md

 ### Widget
-The uiVizWidget class is a container for modularized functionality.
+The Widget class is a container for modularized functionality.
 It could be a form containing a collection of elements or a highly complex visualization.
 It's provides you a core Widget lifecycle and management thereof while giving you the starting point to implement your own core functionality.
 Please see here for full documentation.

 ### Elements
-The uiVizElm class is the base class for all....
+The Elm class is the base class for all....

 ### Debugging